haikalchong/Project-1/README.md

 ## Deployment
-The web application is hosted on [GitHub Pages](https://pages.github.com/)
+The web application is hosted on Netlify (https://flourishing-quokka-df4a64.netlify.app/#)

 **Steps to deploy web application on GitHub Pages**
 1. On GitHub, navigate to the site's repository.